steve9000gi/ssm/backend/plan.md

     trigger upstart to respawn the process).

 - backend
-  - Also need a put method for updates
+  - put method for updates
+  - admin users
+  - return ALL maps (including owner email) when listing maps as admin
+  - add last-modified timestamp to database schema
+  - update last-modified timestamp upon creation and update
+  - when returning maps, return most-recently-modified first
+  - admin users can load maps owned by others; regular users cannot

 - frontend
+  - hide "loading" text when loaded, and redisplay when reloading
+  - remove existing table when reloading
+  - ability to close light box
   - add save/load buttons (maybe replace current functionality?)
   - upon click of either, test authentication
   - if unauth'd, prompt (maybe in modal lightbox) for creds
-  - try authenticating, if fail, re-prompt
+  - try authenticating, if fail, display error message and re-prompt
-  - display list of documents to user, with links to load each
+  - conditionally display email addresses in map list if returned from backend
+  - upon load, update URL
   - do new user registration
   - pull up list of maps when loading
   - each item in list has a link to open that map
-  - when saving that map, should update rather than create
+  - when saving that map, should update rather than create if appropriate
+  - stretch goal: name field for each map